shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 ## Adding the Template

-The only thing that is now left, is to provide a template for the storefront plugin to hook into:
+The only thing that is now left, is to provide a template for the Storefront plugin to hook into:

 {% code title="<plugin root>/src/Resources/views/storefront/page/content/index.html.twig" %}
 {% raw %}